 Benefits of a using 203k Home Renovation Loan

-And a lot of millennials have a hard time swinging a down payment, much less thousands of dollars for a renovation job.
-So the 203k loan makes this possible.
+- Many first time buyers have a hard time swinging a down payment, much fewer thousands of dollars for a renovation job.
+So, the 203k loan makes this possible.

-There’s also stipulations and timeliness built into the loan — if the contractor wants the money, work has to start within 30 days of the loan closing, and be completed within six months of work start date.
-Since renovation loan is lumped together with the mortgage, it is some of the lowest interest rate money you can get for home repairs.
+- There’s also stipulations and timeliness built into the loan — if the contractor wants the money, work has to start within 30 days of the loan closing and be completed within six months of work start date.

-Because of all the paperwork and communication about payment and inspection dates involved, you have to start and end the project with the same contractor.
-If you disagree with your contractor or don’t like his work (which is what happened to me), this can create multiple issues.
+- Because of all the paperwork and communication about payment and inspection dates involved, you have to start and end the project with the same contractor.
+If you disagree with your contractor or don’t like his work, this can create multiple issues.
+(Been there.)

-Also, since the project amount is set in advance and you don't have access to change the payment amounts, it is to the contractor’s benefit to do cheap work so they can pocket larger margins.
-(Also what happened to me.)
+- The project amount is set in advance, so you can’t change the payment amounts once work starts.
+Not even to add work.
+This means it is to the contractor’s benefit to do cheap work so they can pocket larger margins.
+(Been there, too.)

-Using a 203k loan can also make it hard to find quality contractors to work with.
+Using a 203k loan may make it hard to find quality 203k contractors to work with.

-My Advice for Those Who’d Like to Use a 203k Renovation Loan
+My Best Advice for Those Who’d Like to Use a 203k Financing

 I wasn’t prepared for it and neither are you.
-Consider if a home only needs a small amount of work, just try and make do and tackle projects here and there.
+Consider if a home only needs a small amount of work.
+If so, just try and make do and tackle projects here and there.
 It’s important to understand some homes may not be livable, but it’s definitely cheaper to save and pay as you go than borrow money and pay for it with interest.
-Want to shop for 203k mortgages hassle free?
-Click here.